Newton slopes for twisted Artin--Schreier--Witt Towers: Introduction

-In \cite{Davis-wan-xiao}, Davis, Wan, and Xiao studied the $L$-function $L_f(\chi,s)$ associated to a polynomial $f(x)\in \FF_q[x]$ and a finite character $\chi:\ZZ_p\to \CC_p^\times$.
-They proved that \begin{itemize} \item If $\chi_1$ and $\chi_2$ are two finite characters with the same conductor $p^m\geq \frac{ap(d-1)^2}{8d}$, then $L_f(\chi_1,s)$ and $L_f(\chi_2,s)$ have the same Newton polygons. \item Let $\chi_0:\ZZ_p\to \CC_p^\times$ be a fixed character with conductor $p^{\lceil\log_p \frac{ap(d-1)^2}{8d}\rceil}.$ Then the $p$-adic Newton slopes of $L_f(\chi_1,s)$ (see Definition~\ref{Newton slopes}) form a disjoint union of arithmetic progressions determined by the $p$-adic Newton slopes of $L_f(\chi_0,s)$. \end{itemize} In \cite{bfz}, Blache, Ferard, and Zhu studied the so-called twisted $L$-functions (see Definition~\ref{L-function}), whose $p$-adic Newton polygons satisfy a universal lower bound proved by C.Liu and W.Liu in \cite{liu-liu}.
+In \cite{Davis-wan-xiao}, Davis, Wan, and Xiao proved that \begin{itemize} \item If $\chi_1$ and $\chi_2$ are two finite characters with the same conductor $p^m\geq \frac{ap(d-1)^2}{8d}$, then $L_f(\chi_1,s)$ and $L_f(\chi_2,s)$ have the same Newton polygon. \item Let $\chi_0:\ZZ_p\to \CC_p^\times$ be a fixed character with conductor $p^{\lceil\log_p \frac{ap(d-1)^2}{8d}\rceil}.$ Then the $p$-adic Newton slopes of $L_f(\chi_1,s)$ (see Definition~\ref{Newton slopes}) form a disjoint union of arithmetic progressions determined by the $p$-adic Newton slopes of $L_f(\chi_0,s)$. \end{itemize} In \cite{bfz}, Blache, Ferard, and Zhu studied the so-called twisted $L$-functions (see Definition~\ref{L-function}), whose $p$-adic Newton polygons satisfy a universal lower bound proved by C.Liu and W.Liu in \cite{liu-liu}.
 This lower bound is similar to the one given in \cite{Davis-wan-xiao}.
 Therefore, it is of interest to ask if the $p$-adic Newton slopes of the twisted $L$-functions also form arithmetic progressions.
 In this paper, we give an upper bound for the twisted $L$-function and prove that it coincides with the lower bound at $x=kd$ for any integer $k\geq0$.
 As a consequence, we prove that its $p$-adic Newton slopes indeed form arithmetic progressions.